 The tour was conducted by the lovely Bernadette Sweeney, head of the Community Connections Team.

 If I ever work in another office it’s got to be one like this!
 Furniture and decorations made by Etsy sellers and staff.
 Desks decked out with Etsy goodies.
-Wall murals painted by local artists and more recycling facilities than I have seen in New York on all my days combined!
-As someone who feels guilty whenever I put a recyclable item in a normal bin, this made me very happy!
+Wall murals painted by local artists.
+And more recycling facilities than I have seen in New York on all my days combined!

-Fun fact: In 2006, every single Etsy seller fit in this frame.
-Now there are over 1.4 million active sellers in 150 countries worldwide.
+Fun fact: In 2006, every single Etsy seller fit in the frame in the image below.
+And now in 2015, there are over 1.4 million active sellers in 150 countries worldwide.

 Once acquainted with the office, I was introduced to Audrey Manning from Etsy’s Seller Education Editorial Team.
 We hid away in a private meeting room for a chat and an interview for the Etsy Seller Handbook.
 This was followed by a personalised shop review with Seller Education Manager, Kathryn Fink.
 The hour flew by and by the end of it, my head was filled with great information and new ideas – just the way I like it!